A Glossary of Key Finance Team Roles & Responsibilities

 As a clear example, a Finance Manager might work with your marketing team to decide how much they should spend on social media advertising.
 But a Financial Controller will ask them for receipts for advertising spending, and will ensure that each transaction is recorded correctly.

-Accountants & Bookkeepers
+The role of Accountants & Bookkeepers

 Also known as: Accounting Manager, Accounts Clerk